EmmaPesjak/Game-of-Life-Python/Laboration_3/README.md

 for some reason it did not feel as daunting.
 The previous lab taught me to see the structured code and start implementing bit by bit.
 Another thing I found challenging was that in order to see if the code worked, I had to complete several functions to be able to see my output, this also made troubleshooting a bit harder.

+#### Edit modified solution:

+I must have completely missed the "RESOURCES" variable during the first implementation, I think I was very focused on examples from the course literature and not reading the assignment properly.